 A study of the genre of poetry with emphasis on formal innovations and evolution of the art form.
 Focus will vary according to instructor's discretion.
 1 c.u.
-Prerequisite: WRT 107 with a final

 ENG 256 CHANGING WOMEN'S LIVES (Also HIS/SOC/WMS 256)